kaito1410/AutoDD_Rev2/README.md

 	5. The score in the other subreddit columns shows the score for each ticker in the last 24 hours

+Min (Minimum score)

+	1. Filter out results that have less than the min score in the Title column, default is 10

 Sub (Subreddit Selection)

 	1. Choose a different subreddit to search for tickers in, by default, it searches both pennystocks and robinhoodpennystocks

 	3. You can choose to run this on any subreddit you want, there are no limits.
 For example --sub=WallStreetBets

 MaxPrice (Maximum Price Limit)